How do I prep my files for mastering?

 We generally master in the analog domain not because it’s better or worse than digital (that is a dated argument) but we feel it sounds better and we have more control over your music.
 We have sophisticated analog modern and vintage gear but better yet, we have been working with it for years which has given us the know-how to get the best out of your songs!
 We use different methods depending on your goals and expectations and in the end, what the song is asking for.

-Whether you mixed to tape or want your master run through our tape machine, we have you covered for analog tape goodness.
-We have a gorgeous ¼” Otari tape machine that has a colorful and historic past.
+That said, we have a gorgeous ¼” Otari tape machine that has a colorful and historic past.
 It also sounds fantastic and can add that glue that your mixes yearn to have!
 If your printed mix-downs are on ¼” tape, send them to us.
 Please label your reels and be sure to also include at least 30 second test tones for tape machine alignment.
-Did you record digitally?
-No worries, we can print your digital mixes to analog tape in the mastering process!
+We are such fans of analog tape goodness, that we do not charge extra for tape layback.

 What files will I receive after mastering?